StrayRobots/cli/docs/src/formats/data.md

 In addition, the following data can be created with various Stray [commands](/commands/index.md):
 ### `scene`

-    - Contains a mesh file called `integrated.ply`
-    - Contains a camera pose trajectory file called `trajectory.log`
+- `integrated.ply` is the reconstructed mesh of the scene
+- `cloud.ply` is a point cloud reconstruction of a scene.
+- `trajectory.log` contains optimized camera poses.

-    - Can be created with the `stray studio integrate` [command](/commands/studio.md#stray-studio-integrate)
+The scene folder is the output of `stray studio integrate`.

 ### `annotations.json`
 A json file created by [Studio](/commands/studio.md#stray-studio-open) which contains annotations (keypoints, bounding boxes etc.) that have been added to the scene.